What is PRF?

 The procedure will take approximately 45 minutes to complete.
-After numbing solution has been applied to the treatment area, your blood will be drawn and spun down in a centrifuge.
+After the numbing solution has been applied to the treatment area, your blood will be drawn and spun down in a centrifuge.
 The PRF solution is extracted and administered through a blunt-tip cannula to the tear troughs or other face regions.

 What are the post-procedure instructions?

 Do not ice the treatment area

 Do not take any anti-inflammatories for approximately 5 days afterward unless medically necessary.
 There are other pain relievers our doctor can prescribe instead.

 Avoid alcohol intake for 24 hours before and after.

 Avoid heat or UV exposure for 3 days after.
 These disrupt collagen and elastin formation.